NxPKG/khulnasoft-docs/content/fundamentals/concepts/accounts-and-zones.md

 ### Navigation

-To access your profile, select the user icon and then **My Profile** from any page within the [Cloudflare dashboard](https://dash.cloudflare.com).
+To access your profile, select the user icon and then **My Profile** from any page within the [Khulnasoft dashboard](https://dash.Khulnasoft.com).

 ![Use the Profile icon to access your profile settings](/images/fundamentals/get-started/profile-navigation.png)